Updated 25 June 2021, pursuant to updated interim recommendations

-The WHO Strategic Advisory Group of Experts (SAGE) on Immunization has issued Interim recommendations for use of the Moderna mRNA-1273 vaccine against COVID-19 in people aged 18 years and older.
+The WHO Strategic Advisory Group of Experts (SAGE) has issued interim recommendations for the use of the Moderna COVID-19 (mRNA-1273) vaccine against COVID-19.
+This article provides a summary of those interim recommendations; you may access the full guidance document here.

 Here is what you need to know.